MarkusMaal/BlueScreenSimulatorPlus-Android/README.md

-# Blue Screen Simulator Plus for Android (Canary Branch)
+# Blue Screen Simulator Plus for Android (Beta Branch)
-The canary branch contains the latest and the least stable version of Blue Screen Simulator Plus for Android.
+Now in beta!
+The beta branch contains all of the base features required for blue screen simulation and keeps adding more awesome features to prepare for a release :)

 ## Development tools
 This project uses Android Studio (Flamingo) for development and testing.